Earth Notes: 10:10 Heat and Health Conference (2019)

 Clear majority of residents described flats as too cold, eg not using the living room during winter.

 Significant reductions in bills and increase in comfort.
-Draught, condensation and mould problems gone.
+Draft, condensation and mould problems gone.

 Builders interactions with tenants initially not adequate, but improved markedly through the process.
 (Eg builders actually turning up for appointments with tenants.)